Development

 Plugin ABI

-Every plugin must export CyberEther's plugin ABI symbol.
+Every target shared library must export CyberEther's plugin ABI symbol.
 In the blueprint this lives in src/plugin.cc:

 CPP